-The Action Competence Learning Process (ACLP) is a process for engaging in health promotion.
+Purpose: The Action Competence Learning Process (ACLP) is a process for engaging in health promotion.
 When a wellbeing issue has been identified, students use critical thinking to explore the issue.
-They then engage in creative thinking to visualise how things could be different or how well-being could be enhanced.
+They then engage in creative thinking to visualise how things could be different or how wellbeing could be enhanced.
 They develop a plan of action and implement it.
 After completing their action, students evaluate the outcome(s) and identify what they have learned from the experience (even if their original goal has not been achieved).

-Students will demonstrate an understanding of responsible behaviours required to ensure that challenges and risks are managed safely in physical and social environments in relation to AoD.
-(6C2) (6A3)
+Learning intention: Students will demonstrate an understanding of responsible behaviours required to ensure that challenges and risks are managed safely in physical and social environments in relation to AoD.
+(LEVEL 6-8)